 I sat straight up when I saw this, straight up because I knew exactly what it was.

-Some thought a terrorist missile, others thought an off-course alien spacecraft perhaps, or I don't know, some might say mosquito, but it's not that.
+Others thought an off-course alien spacecraft perhaps, or I don't know, some might say mosquito, but it's not that.

-The station showed the video to airport and Albany County Sheriff's officials on Sunday night and on Monday.
+The station showed the video to airport and Albany County Sheriff's officials on Sunday night, and on Monday, local authorities asked the FBI to please take a look as well.

-There's something on that videotape that is interesting to say the least, but we don't have any idea what it is, said airport spokesperson Doug Myers.
+There's something on that videotape that is interesting, to say the least, but we don't have any idea what it is, said airport spokesperson Doug Myers.

-And I would bet that a gazillion of you watching CNN today, because they ran the story just about every hour on CNN Headline News, I bet you know what it is, too.
+Well, I know what it is, and I would bet that a gazillion of you watching CNN today, because they ran the story just about every hour on CNN headline news, I bet you know what it is, too.

-It was no question.
+There was no question.

 Well, what's a rod?